Air Fryer · fresh

 - Cook meatballs at 380 °F (193 °C).
 The convection air at this temperature cooks the centre evenly while still browning the surface.

-- How long does meatballs take in an air fryer?
+- How long do meatballs take in an air fryer?

-- Meatballs takes 10 minutes total at 380 °F (193 °C).
+- Meatballs take 10 minutes total at 380 °F (193 °C).
 Shake the basket once at 5 minutes so both sides cook evenly.

 - Do you need to shake meatballs in an air fryer?